 1. Mount Installation

-Begin by choosing a strategic location for the camera.
+Begin by choosing a strategic location that covers key areas such as entrances, driveways, or blind spots.
 Drill holes into the wall and use mounting screws and anchors to securely attach the camera mount.
-Ensure the mount is stable to withstand outdoor elements.
+Ensure the mount is stable and positioned high enough to prevent tampering while withstanding outdoor weather conditions.

 2. Camera Attachment and Positioning

 Once the camera mount is in place, secure the camera onto it.
 Adjust the camera’s angle to cover the desired area effectively.
-Test the view to ensure there are no blind spots or obstructions.
+Test the camera feed to confirm clear visibility.
+Ensure there are no blind spots or obstructions.
+Proper positioning is essential to eliminate blind spots and maximise surveillance coverage.

 3. Wiring Considerations